Skip to Content

 Enhances Fuel Economy

-There’s bound to be some debate on this one and it’s clearly counterintuitive because, in general, a vehicle uses more fuel when Tow/Haul mode is engaged (higher RPMs, etc.).
+There’s bound to be some debate on this one, and it’s clearly counterintuitive because, in general, a vehicle uses more fuel when Tow/Haul mode is engaged (higher RPMs, etc.).
+However, by optimizing the engine’s performance, it’s possible that fuel efficiency may be improved when towing heavy loads, as it prevents unnecessary gear shifts that occur in regular driving mode.

 When to Use Tow/Haul Mode

+Generally speaking, you should use this great feature whenever you’re towing a large trailer or hauling a heavy load.
 You may not need it if you’re pulling a small utility trailer or transporting light cargo.
-But you might want to use it even when towing a light load if you’re traveling in hilly terrain.
+However, you may want to use it even when towing a light load, especially if you’re traveling in hilly terrain.

 A pickup truck towing a fifth wheel camper